couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

 ### Rebalance Behind-the-Scenes

-The rebalance process is managed through a specific process called the **Unhandled:** `[:unknown-tag :firstterm]`.
+The rebalance process is managed through a specific process called the `orchestrator`.
 This examines the current vBucket map and then combines that information with the node additions and removals in order to create a new vBucket map.

 The orchestrator starts the process of moving the individual vBuckets from the current vBucket map to the new vBucket structure.
 The process is only started by